 Another note: At least three satellites are required to determine the position, and at least four satellites must be in use to determine the GPS altitude.

 What are the disadvantages of using GPS, GLONASS and GALILEO simultaneously?

-The disadvantage is the slightly increased power consumption of the GPS receivers, in our experience it is about 10% (GPS handhelds like Garmin Oregon or eTrex).
+The disadvantage is the slightly increased power consumption of the GPS receivers, in my experience it is about 10% (GPS handhelds like Garmin Oregon or eTrex).
 With wearables it can look different, because they rather have "power saving" chips.